stevavoliajvar/stop_cloudflare/PEOPLE.md

+"SenSherrodBrown's bill is a noble, but he should focus on getting the government's own house in order.
+There are hundreds of US government operated websites in the privacy abusing walledgarden of CloudFlare or hosted on Amazon AWS.
+We can boycott private companies but we can't boycott the government.
+The gov. needs to get public resources out of the hands of privacy-abusers." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104501490167589216)

 "Posting original information /exclusively/ on onion sites is like affirmative action for the repressed Tor community.
 Correcting the wrongs of CloudFlare entails some unfair discrimination against clearnet users." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104484153083655705)